helenb/slides/slides.md

 <!--
 The order property in CSS allows us to change the order that flex or grid elements appear on the screen - this can be really handy if we want a display at mobile that has a different ordering of elements to desktop.

-Before that we had to use JavaScript to rearrange elements at mobile and deskop - we sometimes used a tool called Harvey that allowed us to run JS code at different media queries.
+Before that we had to use JavaScript to rearrange elements at mobile and desktop - we sometimes used a tool called Harvey that allowed us to run JS code at different media queries.
 I wasn't able to find an example that was specifically rearranging elements, but here's a little extract of the navigation code in an early iteration of the RCA site.
 You can see how you might use Harvey to remove an element from one part of the DOM and add it to another.
 -->

 ---